 Why are Haitians seeking asylum?

 Haiti is facing political strife after the assasination of its president, a public health crisis with little to no infrastructure to mitigate the spread of COVID-19, and the near-constant onslaught of natural disasters.
-This summer, Tropical Storm Grace hit Haiti just days after an earthquake devastated parts of the country and left over 2,000 people dead.
+Last summer, Tropical Storm Grace hit Haiti just days after an earthquake devastated parts of the country and left over 2,000 people dead.

 Effective in August, the Biden Administration announced that Haitians already in the U.S. would be eligible for temporary protected status, or TPS.
 TPS allows people from designated countries to live and work in the U.S. because their own country is suffering from armed conflict or natural disaster.